sempiedram/ACP1/analysis3.md

 2. Write the variable name string.
 3. Write the variable value string.

+## Variable names

+Variable names have the following restrictions:

+1. Can't be the empty string.
+2. Are only composed of the characters "abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ".
+3. They cannot be valid numbers.
+There is an intersection between valid numbers, and valid variable names, namely, the hexadecimal numbers that have no decimal digits ("0123456789").
+For example: "BABEhex", "COFFEEhex", etc. This allows expressions to be less misleading, as number behaviour will work as expected.

 # Processing: Arithmetic operation

 Arithmetic operations are the hardest to process.